Lidebe/Lidebe/README.md

 - i'm @Lidebe
 - currently learning py
-- my main goal is to master a few programming languages
+- my main goal is to work in the area